frontenddogma/web-development-glossary/manuscript/c.md

 : The calling of several methods after another on an object.

 Code
 : The set of instructions forming a computer program which is executed by a computer.
-It is one of two components of the software which runs on computer hardware, the other being the data.[^^w-code]
+It is one of two components of the software which runs on computer hardware, the other being the data.&nbsp;[†](#w-code)

 Code point
 : A numerical representation of a single character or formatting sign.